What is a PhD or Doctoral degree?

 The doctorate is the highest academic degree awarded in the Netherlands.
 It is proof that the PhD candidate is capable of conducting independent research of a very high standard, culminating in the succesful defence of the doctoral thesis.

 It often takes about three to four years of full-time research and training to complete a PhD trajectory at the Amsterdam UMC.
-The doctoral degree is generally a prerequisite for an academic career in teaching or research, although contrarily to its origins, not everyone who receives a doctoral degree becomes a university lecturer or researcher.
+The doctoral degree is generally a prerequisite for an academic career in teaching or research, although contrarily to its origin, not everyone who receives a doctoral degree becomes a university lecturer or researcher.
 Many go on to work for non-academic research institutes or in the private sector, as experts in their respective research topics.

 Find a researcher in your field of interest